 The engraving above is a depiction of the Renaissance master Tintoretto’s own studio.
 The original drawing was made by one of his helpers, Odoardo Fialetti, and was copied and used as an illustration for the first drawing manual* ever published in Italy (1608).This is a glimpse into the sort of school that all the Renaissance masters attended.
 There are students and helpers of all ages—one of them is just a child.
 An older student helps the beginners and corrects their drawings of the plaster casts.
-A shophand kneads clay or grinds colors.
+A shop hand kneads clay or grinds colors.
 The old master sits at his easel while a helper prepares another big canvas or finishes some area the master has left to him.
 This is the way master painters were trained for centuries before modern schools and Universities took over the business of training aspiring young artists.
-The Hein Academy of Art has enthusiastically readopted this format of art education.
+The Hein Atelier of Traditional Art has enthusiastically adopted this format of art education.

 Art Apprenticeship Program Tuition - $515.00/month

-Students will ultimately have the opportunity, should they choose, to learn the craft of multi-figure narrative painting in the classical tradition, without the aid of photography and computers.
+Apprentices will ultimately have the opportunity, should they choose, to learn the craft of multi-figure narrative painting in the classical tradition, without the aid of photography and computers.
 This understanding has unfortunately become increasingly rare due to the increase of technological involvement in art creation and the extreme complexity of this traditional approach.
 Hein believes this is an art form worth preserving and is the approach he uses in his own work.